harivilasp/MultiThreadedKV/README.md

-# Distributed Key-Value Store System
+# Distributed Key-Value Store System 2 Phase commit distributed consensus algorithm

 This repository contains the implementation of a simple distributed key-value store system using Java Remote Method Invocation (RMI).
 The system comprises multiple replica servers and a client that can interact with the store.